-On August 10, 2020, the SEC, through its Division of Enforcement, issued an order directing an investigation of possible securities laws violations by FE, and on September 1, 2020, issued subpoenas to FE and certain FE officers.
+On August 10, 2020, the SEC, through its Division of Enforcement, issued an order directing an investigation of possible securities laws violations by FE, and on September 1, 2020, issued subpoenas to FE and certain FE officers, officers relating to the conduct described in the DPA.
 On April 28, 2021, July 11, 2022, and May 25, 2023, the SEC issued additional subpoenas to FE, with which FE has complied.
-While no contingency has been reflected in its consolidated financial statements, FE believes that it is probable that it will incur a loss in connection with the resolution of the SEC investigation.
-Given the ongoing nature and complexity of the investigation, FE cannot yet reasonably estimate a loss or range of loss that may arise from the resolution of the SEC investigation.
+While no contingency FirstEnergy has been reflected cooperated fully with the SEC investigation.
+FE is working to finalize an agreement-in-principle with the staff of the SEC based upon facts set forth in its consolidated financial statements, the DPA that would fully resolve the investigation, which proposed settlement remains subject to approval of the SEC.
+FE believes that it is probable that it will incur a loss in connection with the resolution of the SEC investigation.
+Given investigation, and in the ongoing nature and complexity second quarter of the investigation, FE cannot yet reasonably estimate 2024, a loss or range contingency of loss that may arise from \$100 million was recorded and included in "Other Operating expenses" on the resolution Consolidated Statements of the SEC investigation.
+Income at Corporate/Other for segment reporting.

 On June 29, 2023, the OOCIC served FE a subpoena, seeking information relating to the conduct described in the DPA.
 FirstEnergy was not aware of the OOCIC's investigation prior to receiving the subpoena and understands that the OOCIC's investigation is also focused on the conduct described in the DPA, other than with respect to the March 25, 2024, felony indictment of Mr. Householder brought in Cuyahoga County, Ohio.
 FirstEnergy is cooperating with the OOCIC in its investigation.
-On February 12, 2024, and in connection with the OOCIC's ongoing investigation, an indictment by a grand jury of Summit County, Ohio was unsealed against the former chairman of the PUCO, Samuel Randazzo, and two former FirstEnergy senior officers, Charles E. Jones, and Michael J. Dowling, charging each of them with several felony counts, including bribery, telecommunications fraud, money laundering and aggravated theft, related to payments described in the DPA.
-FirstEnergy continues to both cooperate with the OOCIC in its investigation and discuss an appropriate resolution of the investigation with respect to FE.
-While no contingency has been reflected in FirstEnergy's consolidated financial statements, FE believes that it is reasonably possible that it will incur a loss in connection with the resolution of the OOCIC investigation.
-Given the ongoing nature of the discussions, while FE cannot yet reasonably estimate a loss or range of loss that may arise from any resolution of the OOCIC investigation with respect to FE, any such payment by FE associated with an OOCIC resolution is not expected to be material.
+On February 12, 2024, and in connection with the OOCIC's ongoing investigation, an indictment by a grand jury of Summit County, Ohio was unsealed against the, now-deceased, former chairman of the PUCO, Samuel Randazzo, and two former FirstEnergy senior officers, Charles E. Jones, and Michael J. Dowling, charging each of them with several felony counts, including bribery, telecommunications fraud, money laundering and aggravated theft, related to payments described in the DPA.
+FirstEnergy continues to both cooperate with the OOCIC in its investigation and discuss finalize an appropriate resolution of the investigation with respect to FE.
+While no contingency has been reflected in FirstEnergy's consolidated financial statements, FE, which is expected to include a non-prosecution agreement.
+FE believes that it is reasonably possible probable that it will incur a loss in connection with the resolution of this matter and State of Ohio ex rel.
+Dave Yost, Ohio Attorney General v.
+FirstEnergy Corp., et al. and City of Cincinnati and City of Columbus v.
+FirstEnergy Corp. noted below and, in the OOCIC investigation.
+Given the ongoing nature second quarter of the discussions, while FE cannot yet reasonably estimate 2024, a loss or range contingency of loss that may arise from any resolution \$19.5 million was recorded and included in "Other Operating expenses" on the Consolidated Statements of the OOCIC investigation with respect to FE, any such payment by FE associated with an OOCIC resolution is not expected to be material.
+Income at Corporate/Other for segment reporting.